ChuanyuXue/tsnkit/README.md

 # tsnkit

-A simple scheduling toolkit and benchmark for Time-Sensitive Networking in Python.
+A scheduling and benchmark toolkit for Time-Sensitive Networking in Python

 ```
 @inproceedings{xue2024real,